slamj1/MitieNetCore/README.md

 ﻿# MITIE-Dot-Net
-A C# based, .NET Core Standard Library 2.0.3 Wrapper for the MITIE Information Extraction Library 0.4.
+A C# based, .NET Core Standard Library wrapper for the MITIE Information Extraction Library 0.4.

-Supports the entire API as defined in mitie.h
+Supports the entire MITIE API as defined in mitie.h

-The original project is here: https://github.com/mit-nlp/MITIE
+The original MITIE project is here: https://github.com/mit-nlp/MITIE

-Model files can be found here: http://sourceforge.net/projects/mitie/files/binaries/
+Model files can be found here: http://sourceforge.net/projects/mitie/files/binaries/ You can use the trained ner model from here - ner_model.dat.

 See sample XUnit test class file MarshaledWrapperTest for usage.

+**Notes**:

+I've included a 64 bit compiled version of MITIE - mitie.dll against the latest MITIE commit
+- 832cbd6 (Feb 10, 2019).
+Your consuming client will have to be compiled against a target of x64, or if using AnyCPU, make sure it runs on a 64 bit OS.

-TODO:
+# TODO:

-**1)** Finish adding OO classes and sample usage to encapsulate the Mitie API.
+* Finish adding OO classes and sample usage to encapsulate the Mitie API.
-**2)** Add more unit tests
+* Add more unit tests

 # Common Issues: